sdv-dev/RDT/CONTRIBUTING.rst

 All new Transformer classes should inherit from `BaseTransformer` or one of its child classes.
 There are only three required methods for a transformer:

-1. ``fit``: Used to store and learn any values from the input data that might be useful for the transformer.
+1. ``_fit(data: pd.DataFrame)``: Used to store and learn any values from the input data that might be useful for the transformer.
-2. ``transform``: Used to transform the input data into completely numeric data.
+2. ``_transform(data: pd.DataFrame)``: Used to transform the input data into completely numeric data.
 This method should not modify the internal state of the Transformer instance.
-3. ``reverse_transform``: Used to convert data that is completely numeric back into the format of the fitted data.
+3. ``_reverse_transform(data: pd.DataFrame)``: Used to convert data that is completely numeric back into the format of the fitted data.
 This method should not modify the internal state of the Transformer instance.

 Each transformer class should be placed inside the ``rdt/transformers`` folder, in a module file named after the data type that the transformer operates on.
 For example, if you are